Erectile dysfunction, erection problems or ED.

 A man shouldn't be nervous about sex.

-But the problem is that it's very common for a man to be nervous when he's sexual with a woman, especially if he wants to please her.
+But the problem is that it's very common for a man to have performance anxiety when he's sexual with a woman.

 Anxiety about whether he can perform, or whether he's good enough in bed, is more than enough to make a man's penis wilt.